 Cornwall breaks have long been a top summer escape for many Brits!
-After all, its rugged coastline, idyllic beaches, and endless charm make Cornwall one of the most beautiful places in England… I was lucky enough to recently spend a week enjoying the very best of what it has to offer, so here’s my guide to the perfect Cornwall holiday:
+After all, its rugged coastline, idyllic beaches and endless charm make it one of the best holiday destinations in the UK… Over the last few years, I’ve been lucky enough to enjoy several visits to Cornwall and have thus discovered the very best of what it has to offer.
+So, here’s my guide to the perfect Cornwall holiday:

 1) Cornwall Breaks (The Eden Project):

-Built from the rubble of an old clay mining pit, construction of the Eden Project began in 1998, and it opened to the public just three years later in 2001, following an unprecedneant transformation!
-Today the ‘pit’ is unrecognisable and (of course) full to the brim with lots of colourful plants and foliage.
+Built from the rubble of an old clay mining pit, construction of the Eden Project began in 1998, and it opened to the public just three years later in 2001.
+Following an unprecedented transformation, today the ‘pit’ is unrecognisable and (of course) full to the brim with lots of colourful plants and foliage.

 2) Hangloose Adventure:

 A great attraction to add to your Cornwall itinerary for a bit of an adrenaline kick is the Hangloose Adventure Park.
 Based on the same site as the Eden Project, there are lots of different activities available from an epic high wire course to a dramatic high swing.
 However, personally, I’ve only ever experienced the main attraction: the fastest and longest zip wire in England, which carries you right over the top of the Eden Project and its famous biomes!

 Top Tip: Hangloose Adventure does offer package deals, but if you just want to do the zip wire it costs £35 per person.
 We booked spur of the moment on the day, after seeing others hurtle across from below!
 But, it’s best to prebook online in advance to avoid disappointment.

 Another landmark that can’t be missed on a holiday to Cornwall is Land’s End, the most westerly point in mainland England!